Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Chia Seeds

-Chia seeds are popular for people who follow special diets or have food allergies.
+Chia seeds are popular for people with special diets or food allergies.
 Chia seeds form a gel-like substance similar in texture to beaten eggs.
 These tiny seeds work well as a binder in quick bread, cakes, and brownies, allowing you to make your favorite baked goods without eggs.

-Unlike many other replacements on the market, chia seeds result in a slightly denser end product making them a good solution for everything from muffins to fritters.
+Unlike many other replacements on the market, chia seeds have a slightly denser end product, making them a good solution for everything from muffins to fritters.

 🥚 1 tablespoon chia seeds + ⅓ cup water = 1 egg.
 Allow 15 minutes of standing time to absorb the water.